-Your garden may be good enough to eat, but those wonderful fragrant flowers and aromatic herbs can be put to use on less fattening senses.
+Your garden may be good enough to eat, but those wonderful fragrant flowers and aromatic herbs can be put to other uses.
 Dried flowers and herbs tucked into bags and pillows have a fragrance that will let you travel back to the glory days of your garden.
 Herbs, especially, hold on to their fragrance.
-Use you sachets to scent a drawer, the clothes in the dryer or tuck one under your pillow.
+Use your sachets to scent a drawer, the clothes in the dryer or tuck one under your pillow.

 You don't have to know how to sew or be an experienced craftsman to make sachets.
 You can buy ready-made mesh bags very inexpensively, fill them with your dried flowers and herbs, and tie them up.
 You can dress them up as much or as little as you like.
 You can enjoy the scent no matter how fancy they are.

-30 minutes to 1 hour - Once again, it all depends on how extravagant you choose to get.
+On average, sachets take about 30 minutes to 1 hour to make.
+Once again, it all depends on how extravagant you choose to get.
 If you have all your materials together, you can make several in no time at all.

 How to Make Sachets

 If you're new to drying flowers and herbs, have fun experimenting.
 Most plants will eventually dry themselves, but knowing when to harvest and drying your plants quickly will help preserve their fragrance.
 Here's some help on how to dry flowers and herbs not just for making sachets, but also for cooking:

 - Select or make a small bag with a somewhat open weave.
 Be sure to leave one side open, if you are making bags.

 - Mix together enough dried herbs to fill the bag.